 It has been previously noted that each year a very small percentage of mediation outcomes are not recorded in the OJCC database appropriately, but were merely marked as "held."
 That characterization provides no information as to what was accomplished in that mediation.
 The vague nature of that characterization was addressed.
-In FY 2012 only 17 total mediations were characterized in the database as "held;" this represents a very small percentage (one-tenth of one percent) of all mediations convened.
+In FY 2012 only 17 total mediations were characterized in the database as "held;" in 2012-13, that figure was 15.
+This represents a very small percentage of all mediations convened.
 This improvement in appropriate outcome database characterization demonstrates the value of the extensive training which has been provided for District staff since 2006, and is a remarkable illustration of the improvements in data collection effectuated by the dedicated and focused staff of this Office.